g-nie/django-xinclude/README.rst

 ^^^^^
 ``django-xinclude`` uses either the cache that corresponds to the ``XINCLUDE_CACHE_ALIAS`` setting, if specified, or ``CACHES["default"]``.
-When setting a new cache key, it finds unpickable values and discards them.
+When setting a new cache key, it finds unpicklable values and discards them.
 If you want to see which keys get discarded, update your ``settings.LOGGERS`` to include ``"django_xinclude"`` with ``"level": "DEBUG"``.